 The story started on Tuesday January 19th, 2016 (they call it "Black Tuesday").
 If you scan through the journal entries back to February, you can read a detailed account.
 Scott was x-country skiing that day when, out of nowhere, he went down with a stroke ... that turned out to be the result of a bleed in the brain ... that turned out to be a brain tumor ... that was removed and turned out to be malignant (cancerous) ... that turned out to be the "bad" kind of brain cancer (Stage 4 Glioblastoma Multiform).
 The stroke (left side) was more of an annoyance to get through while he and Jan focused on the cancer.
 That said, they fully recognize that the stroke likely saved Scott's life - due to the hidden cancer it revealed that was slowly growing and spreading inside of his brain.

 The good news is that the chemotherapy drug Scott takes appears to be very effective to date.
-He's now on oral chemo (pills) 5-days-on/23-days-off for at least through 4/30/2017.
-He has given his doctors 25% control of helping him with their Western Medicine approach (radiation/chemotherapy) and, working with a Naturopath Doctor, has chosen to embrace a more holistic lifestyle approach (the other 75%) that focuses on a careful diet, positive attitude, and exercise to help them do battle.
+He had a set-back in May 2017 with the recurrence of another smaller isolated tumor located in his right temporal brain about 1.5" away from the original tumor that was removed through surgery on 5/25/2017.
+He continues to give his doctors 25% control of helping him with their Western Medicine approach (radiation/chemotherapy) and, continues working with a Naturopath Doctor to embrace a more holistic lifestyle approach (the other 75%) that focuses on a careful diet, positive attitude, and exercise to help them do battle.
 The philosophy behind the approach is to empower himself to be in control of cancer (instead of the other way around).
 So far, so good.

 Thank you for finding this site.
 Please feel free to comment after each journal entry.
 Jan and Scott both enjoy reading your comments.